How Ozempic Works: GLP-1 Receptor Agonism, Blood Glucose Control, and Appetite Regulation

 Is Ozempic a form of insulin?

 No. Ozempic is a GLP-1 receptor agonist, not insulin.
-It stimulates your own pancreas to produce more insulin when blood glucose is high.
+It prompts your own pancreas to make more insulin when blood glucose is high.

-It does not replace insulin and works through an entirely different mechanism.
+It does not replace insulin, and it works in a completely different way.

 Sources